Kuredew/GoMCLauncher/README.md

 # GoMCLauncher
-A Minecraft Launcher CLI written in GoLang.
+A Minecraft Java Launcher CLI written in GoLang.

 > [!NOTE]
 > I'm currently working on it ＞﹏＜, golang pretty unique btw.